rolf-campos/bolao/README.md

 - 10 for each country in the Semi-Finals (4 countries),
 - 10 for each country in the Final (2 countries),
 - 10 for the 3rd place,
-- 25 for the champion.
+- 30 for the champion.

-Maximum points in Stage 2: 175
+Maximum points in Stage 2: 8 x 10 + 4 x 10 + 2 x 10 + 40 = 180

 ## Other participants
 ### Macaco (random)
 - in stage 1, the Macaco chooses goals at random with uniform probability on the support `{0, 1, 2}`;
-- in stage 2, it chooses team that advances at random, with probability 1/2.
+- in stage 2, it chooses the team that advances at random, with probability 1/2.

 ### Donald (wants to make America great again)
 - in stage 1, he predicts that USA will always win by 5-0;